Role of Knowledge Management System in Hospitality and Tourism IndustryEstimated Reading Time: 9 Minutes

-Task related knowledge contains individuals’ shared knowledge not of a single task, but of related tasks, e.g. the form of teamwork in the firm.
-Not a single task but the network thinking of different tasks and how they are combined and intertwined help a team/group of employees to internalise similar working values.
-Examples of task-related knowledge are shared quality standards, standardised products, services used in different offices of one company e.g. layout of bills, guest requests, offers to clients and corporate culture components.
+Task-related knowledge contains individuals’ shared knowledge not of a single task, but of related tasks, e.g. the form of teamwork in the firm.
+Not a single task but the network thinking of different tasks and how they are combined and intertwined help a team/group of employees to internalize similar working values.
+Examples of task-related knowledge are shared quality standards, standardized products, and services used in different offices of one company e.g. layout of bills, guest requests, offers to clients, and corporate culture components.

-Transactive memory includes decentralised knowledge of the other organisational members’ cognitive models.
-The main understanding of this form of knowledge category is the realisation of each other's knowledge, preferences, weaknesses and work values.
+Transactive memory includes decentralized knowledge of the other organizational members’ cognitive models.
+The main understanding of this form of knowledge category is the realization of each other's knowledge, preferences, weaknesses, and work values.
 Examples are yellow pages (finding the right expert for a certain knowledge needed).

 Guest Related Knowledge

-The tourism products and services are formed round its customers; therefore, the knowledge about guests is the core of the business.
-Examples are socio-demographics, preferences, expectations, culture etc. Knowledge about guests should not only be based on demographic information such as age, income, education, status or type of occupation, region of country and household size but also on psychographics; Included are people’s lifestyles and behaviours; where they like to go on holidays, the kinds of interests they have, the values they hold and how they behave.
-A deeper understanding of traits of guests will help to provide the right package that better suit their needs.
+Tourism products and services are formed around their customers; therefore, the knowledge about guests is the core of the business.
+Examples are socio-demographics, preferences, expectations, culture, etc. Knowledge about guests should not only be based on demographic information such as age, income, education, status or type of occupation, region of the country, and household size but also on psychographics that includes people’s lifestyles and behaviors; where they like to go on holidays, the kinds of interests they have, the values they hold and how they behave.
+A deeper understanding of the traits of guests will help to provide the right package that better suits their needs.

 Customer/Supplier Related Knowledge

-Market related know-how such as size, population, culture, habits are important for every organisation.
+Market-related know-how such as size, population, culture, and habits are important for every organization.
 The operating markets might vary enormously to the key market and the offered products and services will have to change and need to be adapted accordingly.

 Network Related Knowledge

-The organization should understand the in what kind of network does it is operating, who are the competitors.
-This external linked knowledge is sometimes underestimated but is very important for the long-term success of an organisation.
+The organization should understand what kind of network it is operating, and who are the competitors.
+This externally linked knowledge is sometimes underestimated but is very important for the long-term success of an organization.
 Especially in the tourism and leisure industry, relationships with other players are extremely important.
-These knowledge elements help a national tourism organisation to better market and offer different products and services to their customers and position itself on the market.
+These knowledge elements help a national tourism organization to better market and offer different products and services to their customers and position itself on the market.